-- (a) Any person present and so desiring shall be given an opportunity to make oral comments on the subject matter of any event in any a proceeding; provided, however, that the presiding member may limit such comments as necessary for the orderly conduct of business.
-Except as otherwise provided, persons desiring to make oral comments are encouraged to notify the presiding member or the public adviser at least two (2) days prior to the hearing at which such comments are to be made. - (b) Any person may submit written comments to the commission pursuant to section 1208.
+(a) Any person or interested agency present and so desiring shall be given an opportunity to make oral comments on the subject matter of a proceeding; provided, however, that the presiding member may limit such comments as necessary for the orderly conduct of business.
+Except as otherwise provided, persons desiring to make oral comments are encouraged to notify the presiding member or the public adviser at least two (2) days prior to the hearing at which such comments are to be made.

+(b) Any person or interested agency may submit written comments to the commission by following the procedure set forth in section 1208.
 Any person desiring to submit written comments to the commission concerning the subject matter of a proceeding shall submit copies of such comments pursuant to Section 1209 of these regulations.
 Persons are encouraged to submit such comments at least five (5) days prior to the hearing, unless otherwise provided by order.
 Written comments shall be filed with the Docket Unit of the Energy Resources Conservation and Development Commission; provided, however, that during the actual conduct of a hearing, written comments may be filed with the presiding member.